cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.md

 - Funding: up to 60 TCYB
 - The relevance of links submitted: up to 20 TCYB
 - Load of every participant: up to 10 TCYB
-- Uptime of validators: up to 5 TCYB
+- Lifetime of validators: up to 5 TCYB
 - Full validator set: 7 TCYB
 - Amount of delegated to validator: up to 5 TCYB
 - Community pool: 3 TCYB